zsviczian/obsidian-excalidraw-plugin/ea-scripts/Add Link and Open Page.md

 /*
 ![](https://raw.githubusercontent.com/zsviczian/obsidian-excalidraw-plugin/master/images/scripts-add-link-and-open.jpg)

 Prompt for a file in the vault.
 Add a link above or below (based on settings) the selected element, to the selected file.
 If no file is selected then the script creates a new file following the default filename defined for excalidraw embeds.
+Creates empty markdown file by default, this can be changed to creating a drawing by default via settings.

 ```javascript
 */